Supported Methods to Replicate Data

 Fault Degradation

-If the current data replication mode of PostgreSQL is semi-synchronous, when data replication encounters an exception (either the slave node is unavailable or an exception occurs in the network used for data replication), the master suspends responding to the application (about 10 seconds for TencentDB for PostgreSQL by default), and downgrades the master-slave replication mode to asynchronous to ensure system availability.
-Once the high-availability system detects that data replication returns to normal, the master-slave replication mode will be restored to semi-synchronous replication.
+If the current primary-backup data replication mode of TencentDB for PostgreSQL is semi-synchronous, when an exception occurs in data replication (the Slave node is unavailable or an exception occurs in the network used for data replication), the Master will pause responding to the application (about 10 seconds by default in TencentDB for PostgreSQL) and downgrade the primary-backup replication mode to asynchronous to ensure system availability.
+When the high-availability system detects that data replication has returned to normal, it will restore the primary-backup data replication mode to semi-synchronous.

 Note: